SeisComP/seiscomp/doc/base/getting-started.rst

 General |scname| Setup
 ======================

-Use :command:`seiscomp setup` or the wizard from within :ref:`scconfig` (:kbd:`Ctrl+N`) for the initial configuration including the database parameters. :command:`seiscomp setup` is the successor of the former :program:`./setup` script.
+Use :command:`seiscomp setup` or the wizard from within :ref:`scconfig` (:kbd:`Ctrl+N`) for the initial configuration including the database parameters.
+:command:`seiscomp setup` is the successor of the former :program:`./setup` script.

 In :command:`seiscomp setup` default values are given in brackets []: ::

    user@host:~$ seiscomp/bin/seiscomp setup

    ====================================================================
-   seiscomp setup
+   SeisComP setup
    ====================================================================

    This initializes the configuration of your installation.